 Sailing can be dangerous, particularly once out of sight of land (rare in the Baltic).
 We carry harnesses and proper life jackets for a crew of four.

 There are no safety rails on the boat to stop you going overboard (or to trip you overboard).
 We have safety jackstays running fore and aft over the working length of the boat.
 Anyone working on deck in choppy conditions or after dark MUST hook on before leaving the cockpit.
 Otherwise it’s recommended, but your responsibility.
-Mini‑flares are available to stick in a pocket, and we have a quantity of parachute flares and smokes.
+Mini‑flares are available to stick in a pocket.

 We carry a life ring, but anyone who goes overboard, even in daylight, may be lost unless they are firmly attached to the ship.
 Getting someone back on board is not too difficult, thanks to the low freeboard, but we have to find you first.
 There’s no life-raft, but we tow a wooden dinghy.